Review | Amazon’s new health band is the most invasive tech we’ve ever tested

 One reason we tested two Halo bands, one on each of our bodies, is to see how well the AI could account for gender and other important human differences — particularly on factors as complicated as fat composition and tone of voice.
 Spoiler alert: It described Geoffrey’s tone with words like “opinionated” while it was more likely to flag the tone of Heather, a mom of two, as “dismissive” and even “condescending.”

-“We can bring some unique expertise in AI and machine learning,” Amazon medical officer Maulik Majumudar, told us in an interview.
+“We can bring some unique expertise in AI and machine learning,” Amazon medical officer Maulik Majmudar told us in an interview.
 “There are many examples of this in the product you see, but the specific ones that could come to mind are body [fat analysis] and tone — that’s a more comprehensive and holistic view of health than just physical health alone.”

 We’re also believers, in the long run, that personal data might be able to help people get healthier or even detect diseases like covid-19, the subject of a flurry of recent research.
 Over the last decade, wearable tech hasn’t made much of a dent in America’s growing obesity rate.
 Our Fitbits and Apple Watches don’t really know how to turn mountains of body data into actionable insights and behavior changes.